CS2613-FA23/explorationactivity1-AlarmWalker/Overview.md

 ## 7. Overall Experience <a name="overall-experience"></a>

-Recommendation: I highly recommend these libraries to anyone involved in web scraping or data collection tasks.
+I highly recommend this library to anyone involved in web scraping or data collection tasks.
 I found it is simpler than other libraries I've used.
 However, it also had limitations well.
 Initally, I tried web scraping from Amazon.
 It was challening as Amaznon's website is dynamic and loaded with JS.
 BeautifulSoup is primarily designed for parsing static or semi-static web pages.[5]
-Future Use: I will continue to use Beautiful Soup for simple data collection due to their reliability and ease of use.
+I will continue to use Beautiful Soup for simple data collection due to their reliability and ease of use.

 ### References